Glossary

 Asset Tracing

 The process of identifying, locating, and valuing assets that may have been hidden, dissipated, or transferred to defeat a financial claim.
 Forensic accountants use bank statement analysis, company filings, land registry searches, and lifestyle analysis to trace assets that have not been properly disclosed.
+See our forensic investigation services page for more detail.

 Balance Sheet